nxu/slack-notify/README.md

 `require_once('path/to/slack-notify/Loader.php');`

-The library does not use an autoloaded, is not namespaced and does not come with support for installing with composer.
+The library does not use an autoloader, is not namespaced and does not come with support for installing with composer.
 This makes it easy to integrate into legacy projects.

 **Warning**: SSL check is disabled in the cURL settings.
 Check out `SlackClient.php` for more.